Honchkrow/DeconE/README.md

           prop_name = "coarse_prop.csv")
 ```

-After this, users can use functions mentioned above to perform single method evaluation or cross-comparison evaluation.
+After this, users can use the functions mentioned above to perform single-method evaluation or cross-comparison evaluation.

 ## Section 7: Single Cell Related Functions